My Story (film)

 My Story is a 2018 Indian Malayalam-language romance film directed and produced by Roshni Dinaker and written by Shanker Ramakrishnan.
-The film stars Prithviraj Sukumaran and Parvathy Thiruvothu in the lead roles.
+The film stars Prithviraj Sukumaran and Parvathy Thiruvothu in the lead roles, with Ganesh Venkatraman, Manoj K. Jayan and Mukul Dev in supporting roles.

 It was released on 6 July 2018.
+This movie received mixed to negative reviews from audience and was a box-office bomb.

 Plot

 A debutant actor Jay and his co-star Tara, an established actress, and a diva, fall in love on the sets of their film.
-However, Tara is set to marry David, a business tycoon and a bureaucrat who is also the producer of the movie.
+However, Tara is set to marry David, a wealthy film producer and bureaucrat, who is also the producer of the movie.
 Twenty years later, Jay is a big movie star but is still in love with Tara and decides to travel to Lisbon to apologize to her for something he did in the past.
 In the end, Jay finds that he has a daughter with Tara and that she has been also living a dual life with her husband pining over Jay.